Bondage Bed, Suspension Points, and More: 8 Things I’d Want in My Dream Home Dungeon

 He tells his department head that we’ve reached the top of the waiting list and he’s going to need regular time off work to go to the sessions.
 Department head is cool with this.
 Line manager however is gutted she didn’t happen to be in when he asked.
 Not because he’s taking time off, but because she’ll never know the reason why he asked for it.

-Month 39: Therapy begins.
-She’s like: “So you’re no longer experiencing pain during or after sex; you already know that you love each other, even when you don’t want sex; you’re getting enjoyment out of this ‘shibari’ stuff; kinda makes me wonder what the problem is.”
+Month 39: Psychosexual therapy begins.
+Therapist is like: “So you’re no longer experiencing pain during or after sex; you already know that you love each other, even when you don’t want sex; you’re getting enjoyment out of this shibari stuff.
+Kinda makes me wonder what the problem is.”

 It’s official.
 There is no problem.
 We are wasting therapist’s time.
-We are bunking off work.
+We’re bunking off work.
 We have massively unrealistic expectations and should just get over ourselves.
 After all, no therapist can PROMISE orgasms or satisfying sex.

 I move department at work and need to tell my new line manager about the time off.
 There’s a moment when I just don’t know how to say it.
-But when he hears the words ‘psychosexual therapy’ he nods and I don’t need to say anything more.
+But when he hears the words “psychosexual therapy” he nods and I don’t need to say anything more.
 He doesn’t think I’m making a fuss.

 Month 40: We’re not having sex and I don’t have to feel guilty about it because it’s required as part of therapy.

+There’s relief.
 Though I miss doing rope.

 Following all the exercises our therapist gives us.
 Must show we’re serious and co-operative.

-Buy helpful book Becoming Orgasmic recommended by therapist.
+Buy helpful book, Becoming Orgasmic, recommended by the therapist.
 Massively unhelpful shop assistant waves it around and reads out its title loudly.
 Not impressed.

 Therapist suggests I masturbate.
 I tell her I never have and I don’t want to start now.
 Besides, what difference would it make?
 Touch doesn’t turn me on.

-Month 41: I switch shower products at therapist’s suggestion.
+Month 41: I switch shower products at the therapist’s suggestion.
 I can now come out of the shower and feel remotely comfortable about my body.
 Wasn’t the case before.
+I also get proper lessons about the human reproductive system.
+Majorly embarrassed at my previous level of knowledge (read: lack of knowledge).

-Therapist is like: “So on Night 1 you were both virgins and neither of you had ever masturbated in your entire lives.
+Therapist is like: “So on Night 1, you were both virgins and neither of you had ever masturbated in your entire lives.
 I’d say having vaginal sex after seven days is pretty impressive.”
-Feel-good feeling quickly gets swamped by feeling that I am wasting therapist’s time.
+Feel-good feeling quickly gets swamped by feeling that I am wasting the therapist’s time.

 I begin to enjoy our physical time together.
 Though I don’t have orgasms.
 At least, I don’t think so.
 I’m not sure.
+He begins to lose the fear of hurting me unintentionally.

 Month 42: Therapist says we’re making progress and can cut down sessions to once a fortnight.
-I confide my long-standing sexual fantasy with therapist.
+I confide my long-standing sexual fantasy with the therapist.

-I come out of therapy and think about my sexual fantasy.
+Then I come out of therapy and think about my sexual fantasy.
 I ask myself if there is a way I can think of it (and myself within it) that isn’t degrading.
-I realise that there actually is a way.
+And I realise that there actually is a way.
 So I picture myself in my fantasy – or rather, within a particular story that resonates with my fantasy.
 And suddenly I’m wet.
 I picture myself in another story I love and OH MY GOODNESS I AM SO WET!

 I talk and talk and talk with him about power and types of power and all these very sexual thoughts I’m having.